wuxxin/salt-shared/README.md

 ##salt-shared - useful Salt states

-This is a collection of saltstack states.
+This is a collection of saltstack states as a result of me learning saltstack.
-As a result of me learining saltstack, both quality and style differ from state to state, most states are working, some not.
+Both quality and style differ from state to state, most states are working, some not.

 It is already in a useful condition,